Pravalleka-Jakkereddy/Vehicle-Rentals-using-OOP-Concept/README.md

 Vehicle-Rentals-using-OOP-Concept

-A console-based Vehicle Rental Application developed in Java using Object-Oriented Programming (OOP) principles.
-The application allows a single user to register, log in, rent vehicles, and complete payment.
+A console-based Vehicle Rental Application developed in Java, designed to demonstrate strong implementation of Object-Oriented Programming (OOP) principles.
+The application supports a single user workflow including registration, authentication, vehicle rental, payment processing, and invoice generation, all handled entirely through Java classes and in-memory execution without the use of a frontend interface or database.

-The project does not use any frontend or database; all operations are handled through Java classes and runtime memory.
-To enhance the console experience, colored text and blinking messages are used for better readability and user interaction.
+To enhance the terminal-based user experience, the system incorporates colored and blinking console messages along with animated ASCII visuals, such as a moving car animation displayed in the command prompt.
+Upon successful payment, the application generates and presents a structured invoice directly in the console.

-This project demonstrates effective use of core OOP concepts in a simple, terminal-based application.
+This project highlights effective use of core Java, OOP design, and creative console-based UI techniques within a lightweight, terminal-driven application.